 The way we do small things determine the way we do everything.
 If we execute our minor tasks well, we will excel at our larger efforts as well.
 Each tiny effort builds on the next, so that brick by brick, magnificent things can be created, great confidence grows and uncommon dreams are realized.

 There is no insignificant work in this world.
 All labor is a chance to express our personal talents, to create our art and to realize the genius we are meant to be.
-We must work like Picasso painted: with devotion, passion, energy and excellence.
+We must work like Picasso painted: with devotion, passion, energy, and excellence.
 In this way, our productivity will not only become a source of inspiration to others, but it will have an impact - making a difference in the lives around us.
 One of the greatest secrets to a life beautifully lived is to do work that matters.

-We must always be aware of the things and people we allow in to our lives.
+We must always be aware of the things and people we allow into our lives.
 Its a mark of wisdom to choose to spend time in the places that inspire an energize you and to associate with those people who elevate you and uplift you.
-Weather in our work or within our personal lives, these most positive friends and peers will inspire us to be our greatest self and lead our largest lives.
+Weather in our work or within our personal lives, these most positive friends, and peers will inspire us to be our greatest self and lead our largest lives.

 There are no extra people alive today.
-Every single one of us are here for a reason, a special purpose - a mission.
+Every single one of us is here for a reason, a special purpose - a mission.
 Yes, build a beautiful life for yourself and those you love.Yes, be happy and have a lot of fun.
 And yes, become successful on your own terms than on those suggested to you by society.
 But, above all else - Be Significant.
 Make your life matter - be of use.
 And be of service to as many people as possible.
 This is how each of us can shift from the realm of the ordinary to the heights of the extraordinary.
 And walk among the best who have ever lived.